-B.3 Develop a Bicycle Plan for Stow focused on both safety and wayfinding improvements and measures to enhance convenience for recreational cyclists using regional roadways and rail trail routes and the Assabet River Rail Trail as well as Town conservation areas.
+Priority: High - B.4 Develop a Bicycle Plan focused on user safety and behavior, signage/wayfinding improvements, motorist education, and measures to enhance convenience for recreational cyclists using regional roadways and rail trail routes and the Assabet River Rail Trail as well as Town conservation areas.
 Identify the safest and best route to link the Mass Central Rail Trail with the Assabet River Rail Trail.
 Seek opportunities to maximize the economic benefits of cycling to Stow.
 Also, work with Mass DOT to identify improvements to Track Road in Stow to enhance its use for pedestrians and cyclists.

-Responsibility: PB, CC, HWY, CSC Priority: High

-B.4 Revitalize the existing Head Life Course at Marble Hill Conservation Area, incorporating more senior and family friendly stations.
+Responsibility: PB, CC, HWY, PD, CSC Priority: High - B.5 Revitalize the existing Head Life Course at Marble Hill Conservation Area, incorporating more senior and family friendly stations.